pymupdf/PyMuPDF/docs/textpage.rst

 * :meth:`recover_line_quad` -- the quad of a line
 * :meth:`recover_char_quad` -- the quad of a character

-As mentioned, using these functions is ever only needed, if the text is **not written horizontally** and you need the quad for text marker annotations (:meth:`Page.addHighlightAnnot` and friends).
+As mentioned, using these functions is ever only needed, if the text is **not written horizontally** and you need the quad for text marker annotations (:meth:`Page.add_highlight_annot` and friends).

 .. image:: images/img-textpage.*